Ethiopia’s Victor Emmanuel III set

 Ethiopia’s 1936 Victor Emmanuel III occupation stamp set (Scott N1-N7) is in demand, making it a good buy at the 2014 Scott catalog values in unused hinged, mint never-hinged, and used condition.
-Stamps in grades of fine-very fine or less sell at a steep discount from catalog values.
+Stamps in grades of fine-very fine or less sell at

 Ethiopia — While the market for most Italian stamps of all periods remains generally sluggish, the same cannot be said of Italian colonies stamps.
 I have noticed a recent uptick in collectors seeking out and buying stamps of this vanished empire.

 Ethiopia is another country that enjoys a small but very active collector following.
 Italian colonies and Ethiopia intersect in the occupation issue of 1936 (Scott N1-N7).

 In 1936, fascist Italy invaded and conquered this ancient Christian nation, folding it into the colony of Italian East Africa.
 In 1941, Ethiopia became the first conquered nation to be liberated by the Allies.